wvsr/wvsr/README.md

 - 👋 Hi, I’m @wvsr
-- 👀 I’m interested in programming and cricket
+- 👀 programming is my hobby
 - 🌱 I’m currently learning data scince and algorithm
-- 💞️ I’m looking to collaborate on fiverr for web-development
+- 💞️ I’m looking to collaborate some client on fiverr for web development

 <!---
 wvsr/wvsr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.